AlbertVilaCalvo/FullStack-Node-React-Recipe-REST/README.md

 npm start
 ```

-## Git hook to run Prettier and ESLint checks on every commit
+## Git hook to run Prettier, ESLint and TypeScript checks on every commit

 To run Prettier and ESLint on every commit, run `cp pre-commit .git/hooks`.